CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     thrown: undefined
 ```

-The message isn't very helpful, but "thrown" is a clue.
 What's happening is that our call to `createRestaurants()` is rejecting, but we aren't handling it.
-Let's handle it with an empty `catch()` function, just to silence this warning; we'll add behavior to that `catch()` function momentarily.
+Let's handle it with an empty `catch` block, just to silence this warning; we'll add behavior to that `catch()` function momentarily.

 ```diff
  if (name) {